This article was originally published on Nov. 28, 2017, and was updated on April 6, 2020.

 - Boost SEO and organic rankings.

 As you plan to start your blog and write your first great blog post, there are a few best practices to keep in mind.
-They offer a systematic approach to creating great content.
+They offer a systematic approach to creating awesome content.

 If you want to start a business blog, do it right the first time around.
 Follow these steps to make sure your blog is set up for success.